 We also supply Titan Aircraft with systems for the Honda V6 powered T51 replica fighters.

 This is Jim Auman's beautiful Honda V6 powered T51 fitted with the 84 inch Whirlwind propeller.

 We have many people contacting us about using SDS on Lycoming engines.
-The main concerns with using EFI on these engines is shielding the injectors, wires and lines from heat radiating and conducting from the exhaust stacks.
-This is a major concern during idle and hot start conditions.
-The injectors should be mounted in the intake runners NOT the heads as the heads are way too hot.
-Our new billet injector bosses make this relatively easy.
 One or both mags can be eliminated by using the 4F system.
 The fuel system must have a provision to return fuel to the selected tank.
 Larger injectors are required than those on automotive applications due to the extremely large cylinders on these engines, despite the low specific hp output.
-An automotive type throttle body could be used to replace the carb.
-Tim Collard's O-320 powered Mustang 2 (below)has been flying with an SDS 4D for several years.
+An automotive type throttle body can be used to replace the carb.
+Tim Collard's O-320 powered Mustang 2 (below)has been flying with an SDS 4D for many years.
 Joe Block has been flying his SDS 4F equipped Lycoming Glastar (in links below) since June 2003.
 As of Jan.
 2007, he had 470 hours on it.
-We are able to supply Siemens 72lb./hr. low impedance injectors for O-360/390 applications and 55 lb./hr.
-Siemens low impedance injectors for O-320s.

 Peter Krok switched his 7A to Lycoming from Subaru and retained his SDS ECU with Robert Paisley's EFII system.